SyntaxAbuse/listing-ingestion-pipeline/README.md

 This repository is intended as an architectural example of extracting semi-structured external data and publishing it into a controlled system via a typed API client.

+# Limitations
+This is a single-source ingestion example, not a distributed ingestion system.
+No persistent queue or retry backoff strategy (by design — kept minimal).

+# Example flow
+External Listing
+      ↓
+HTML Extraction
+      ↓
+Structured Listing Object
+      ↓
+Normalized + Adjusted Price
+      ↓
+Typed Shopify Product Payload
+      ↓
+Create Product
+      ↓
+Add to Collection (optional)

 # Overview

 The pipeline follows a strict separation of concerns: